quyentv1994/quyentv1994.github.io/docs/privacy-policy.markdown

 **8. Contact Us**
 If you have any questions about this Privacy Policy, please contact us:
-  -Email: contact@lumiplays.com
+  - Email: contact@lumiplays.com
-  -Address: 87-105 Chatham Road South, Tsim Sha Tsui, Hong Kong.
+  - Address: 87-105 Chatham Road South, Tsim Sha Tsui, Hong Kong.